—–BEGIN PGP SIGNED MESSAGE—–

 non-authorized access, modification or removal of information, interference

 or service denial in a digital system.
-RCTS CERT handles security incidents
+CSIRT FCT handles security incidents

 in the context of RCTS – Rede Ciencia, Tecnologia e Sociedade – incidents